Kanakjr/StreamlitResumeGenius/app/resume_md/main.md

 📞 [+91-8530916747](tel:8530916747) | 📧 ksdusa4@gmail.com |
 🌐 [Website](https://kanakjr.in) | 👔 [LinkedIn](https://www.linkedin.com/in/kanak-dahake) | 🐙 [GitHub](https://github.com/Kanakjr)

+**Summary:** Dedicated and innovative professional with a Master's degree in Cyber Security.
+Over 6 years of comprehensive experience in IT Security and Software Engineering, specializing in the intersection of AI, particularly Generative AI (Gen AI), and cybersecurity.
+Proven track record in delivering software solutions for complex problems and industry experience in product development.

 ## Education

 **Georgia Institute of Technology**